The Royal Mint - British Gold & Silver Coins

 Conclusion

-Royal Mint Limited produces coins distributed across the UK and throughout the world.
+Royal Mint Limited produces coins distributed across the UK and old world silver coins as well.
 Its services range from providing bullion to minting coins meant for circulation and collecting.

 As the world’s leading export mint, it has provided information about coins, bullion, medals, and more.
 It has made history as a producer of currency and an institution that sets the standard for coins and bullion.